 Caroline was devoted to her brother William, who had rescued her from drudgery and poverty.
 In 1788, William married Mary Pitt, a local widow, which seems to have made Caroline deeply unhappy.
 As time passed, however, relations between the two women improved.
 Caroline doted on John Herschel, the sole child from the marriage.

-William left her an annual income in his will, enough for her to live very comfortably.
-Believing she would soon die herself, she sought the familiarity of her childhood surroundings in Hanover, and returned there to live with her brother Dietrich and his family.
+William died in 1822.
+He left Caroline an annual income in his will, enough for her to live very comfortably.
+Believing she would soon die herself, at age 72 she sought the familiarity of her childhood surroundings in Hanover, and returned there to live with her brother Dietrich and his family.

-On a visit to her when she was 82 years old, her beloved nephew John noted:
+On a visit to her when she was 82 years old, John noted: